Must-See Places and Harbors

 Vineyard Haven and Oak Bluffs, Martha’s Vineyard

-Vineyard Haven has a nice, protected harbor to pull into on your way around the island.
+Vineyard Haven has a nice, protected harbor to pull into around the island.
 The Black Dog Tavern is a great restaurant to try.
 They offer brunch, wine tastings, and weekday dinner specials.
-The Gannon & Benjamin Marine Railway is a cool boatyard to check out.
-It is world-famous for classic boat building and restoration.

 Edgartown, Martha’s Vineyard

 There are moorings available in the harbor as well as an anchorage.
-This place can get filled up pretty quickly in the summer, especially on the weekends.
+This place can get filled up quickly in the summer, especially on the weekends.
 It’s another one of the harbors along the New England coast.

 Nantucket, MA

 No one can really talk about cruising the harbors along the New England coast without making mention of Nantucket.
-There are moorings and anchoring is also allowed in certain areas.
+There are moorings, and anchoring is also allowed in certain areas.
 There is, of course, dockage available too.